-Our friends at The New York Times Op-Docs today announced a new collaboration with the Pulitzer Center and Tribeca Film Institute® (TFI) inviting documentary filmmakers from around the world to apply for a new pitch opportunity during the 2017 Tribeca Film Festival.
+Our friends at online The New York Times Op-Docs today announced a new collaboration with the Pulitzer Center and Tribeca Film Institute® (TFI) inviting documentary filmmakers from around the world to apply for a new pitch opportunity during the 2017 Tribeca Film Festival.
 The New York Times Op-Docs Pitch calls for opinionated documentary shorts on international subjects (running one-30 minutes) that fit the editorial and creative scope of Op-Docs.
 Filmmakers from around the world are eligible to apply.

 Finalists will be selected to present their projects at The New York Times Building in New York City on April 25, 2017 before a panel of judges, including Pulitzer Center Executive Director Jon Sawyer, TFI Executive Director Amy Hobby, Op-Docs executive producer Kathleen Lingo, and veteran Op-Docs filmmakers.

 The filmmaker with the winning pitch will have an opportunity to produce an Op-Doc for The New York Times with a budget from the Pulitzer Center of up to $20,000 (USD).
 Support for travel and accommodation to attend the pitch event in NYC will be provided by the Pulitzer Center for directors pitching (up to $1000 for domestic and $2500 for international filmmakers).
 Subject to The New York Times’s approval, the documentary will premiere o nNYTimes.com.
 One runner-up will receive additional funding and mentoring through TFI’s newly launched IF/Then Short Documentary Program, developed with the support of the John D. and Catherine T. MacArthur Foundation.